 - 1) Redevelopment of Dekum Court Approved as a "Phase 1 project" for use of Metro bond funds, Dekum Court.
-Home Forward selected Dekum Court as the site for major redevelopment which leverages the Section 18 disposition which HUD approved for the site (October 2018) and utilizes a proposed transfer of 27 units of RAD assistance from Cora Park, Chateau Apartments and Scattered East A. Metro approved the Phase I project and an allocation of approximately \$22 million in bond funds in July 2019.
-Redevelopment will be completed in two phases, with Phase I ensuring that existing residents (40 units) have the choice to relocated into the new building (Spring 2022) prior to demolition of the current buildings.
-After completion of Phase II by Fall 2023, a total of 187 apartments will be located on the site. - 2) Troutdale property utilizing funds for Eastern Multnomah County projects Due to smaller population sizes, the three cities in eastern Multnomah County did not qualify for individual allocations of bond funding.
+Home Forward selected Dekum Court as the site for major redevelopment which leverages the Section 18 disposition which HUD approved for the site (October 2018) and utilizes a transfer of 27 units of RAD assistance from Cora Park, Chateau Apartments and Scattered East A. Metro approved the Phase I project and an allocation of approximately \$22 million in bond funds in July 2019.
+Redevelopment will be completed in two phases, with Phase I ensuring that existing residents (40 units) have the choice to relocate into the new building (Spring 2022) prior to demolition of the current buildings.
+After completion of Phase II by Fall 2023, a total of 187 apartments will be located on the site.
+Financial close for both project phases and Transfer of Assistance occurred in April 2022. - 2) Troutdale property utilizing funds for Eastern Multnomah County projects Due to smaller population sizes, the three cities in eastern Multnomah County did not qualify for individual allocations of bond funding.
 Instead, Multnomah County and Metro have designated Home Forward as the jurisdictional partner to receive the bond allocation to cover approximately 111 units of affordable housing in this area.
 Multnomah County has identified county-owned property in Troutdale that is in an area suitable for development as affordable housing.
-Home Forward is working from staff from the City of Troutdale to develop an initial design concept.
-Formal transfer of ownership from the County to Home Forward is anticipated during 2021 along with the beginning of an official design process.
+Home Forward is working with staff from the City of Troutdale, an architect and contractor to design a 94 unit project that fits with the budget, serves the community, meets funding requirements, and meets Troutdale's building and land use codes.
+We are currently requesting a parking reduction variance.
+Formal transfer of ownership from the County to Home Forward is anticipated at financial closing in spring of 2023.
+Once closed, the project will take eighteen months to build.